 Again press your work when you finish this stage too.

+Making doll clothes can be a bit tricky sometimes and this is one of those moments.
 Cut a length of bias-binding, enough to go around the neck and overlap.
 Pin it along the edge of the neckline and stitch.
+You need to make little snips all along the seam allowance close to the stitching but be careful not to cut through them. |

-This is so that your seam allowance can spread out around the curved neck line.
+This is so that your seam allowance can spread out around the curved neck line. |

 When making doll clothes it usually requires small turn-ups.
 Press out the bias binding to make smaller double turns.
 Pin it in place and hand or machine stitch.